Fast’s late goal lifts Hurricanes to 4-3 win over Blackhawks

 Foegele made it 2-0 when his pass to Nino Niederreiter hit defenseman Duncan Keith’s skate and caromed past Lankinen 2:22 into the second period.

+“I was just trying to get it to Nino,” Foegele said.
+“It’s funny how this game works.
+Sometimes, you get the bounce.”

-Dominik Kubalik closed the gap to 2-1 with his 12th goal of the season with 4:39 left in the second.
+Kubalik closed the gap to 2-1 with his 12th goal of the season with 4:39 left in the second.
 Kubilik took a stretch pass from rookie Wyatt Kalynuk and fended off defenseman Jaccob Slavin, whose slap to clear the puck beat Reimer.
 Kubalik was credited with the goal.
 It was Kalynuk’s first NHL point.

 The Blackhawks forged their first tie when Brandon Hagel parked in the slot and watched Kirby Dach’s twice-deflected pass bounce off his right skate and into the net 5:46 into the third period.